 This is also true if anybody in the household(or the whole household) is on Temporary Assistance for Needy Families(TANF) or certain needs-tested veteran support benefits.

-In any of these cases, you just need to reach out to your local LIHEAP program and let them know which program you are on, and you will get at least some financial supports once you file the paperwork.
+In any of these cases, you just need to reach out to your local LIHEAP program and let them know which program you are on, and you will get at least some financial support once you file the paperwork.

 What information do you need to give them?

 The paperwork for LIHEAP is relatively straightforward.
 Because it requires annual renewal, once you have LIHEAP you will receive a renewal form every fall.
 The initial application is available online based upon your location.

 - identification information- such as social security cards or infant birth certificates

 - proof of residency(such as a mortgage, deed, section 8 voucher, or landlord-tenant agreement),